 These companies make cells that other brands buy and then re-wrap with their proprietary label.
 Not all the cells listed here are from those companies, though.
 The criteria for choosing these included:

 Reviewing their ratings (amps and mAh)

 Consulting with experts (online and in-person)

-The most reputable source for battery ratings is the Battery Mooch, who regularly provides ratings, reviews, and does testing to see whether a battery’s wrap is true or not.
+The most reputable source for battery ratings is the Battery Mooch, which regularly provides ratings and reviews, and tests to see whether a battery’s wrap is true.

 Where can I buy cells?

 There are many reputable online vendors, as well as brick-and-mortar shops, that sell vape accessories.
 Users can also shop on retail vape websites to find authentic, non-re-wrapped cells that have real ratings and are not fakes.